Robert-M-Lucas/h-mail/docs/generated/VerifyIpRequest.md

 # VerifyIpRequest

-JSON Schema missing a description, provide it using the `description` key in the root of the JSON document.
+POST: A `DeliverEmailRequest` will cause the target server to issue a `VerifyIpRequest` back to the sender to ensure the IP is not being spoofed.
+The `ip_verification` token verifies that the IP belongs to the sender.

 ### Type: `object`